-Yesterday, AkzoNobel (otherwise called Dulux, Sikkens, Flexa… according to the country) has announced its Colour of the Year 2020 and I love it, starting from its soothing name: Tranquil Dawn.
+Yesterday, AkzoNobel (otherwise called Dulux, Sikkens, Flexa... according to the country) has announced its Colour of the Year 2020.
+A very promising hue, starting from its soothing name: Tranquil Dawn.

 Tranquil Dawn (opened in a new window/tab) is a muted shade of green, that is saturated enough to be called green and neutral enough to go well with plenty of other colours.

 The inspiration behind Tranquil Dawn